 Procedure For Incidents Involving Blood Exposure

-An exposure is defined as contact with blood or bodily fluids to which universal precautions apply such as:
+An exposure is defined as contact with blood or bodily fluids, to which universal precautions apply such as:

 - If it is a bite, the bitten area should continue to be observed by parents and teachers for signs of infection.

 A human bite will rarely transmit a bacterial infection if proper first aid is given.
 Hepatitis B and HIV can potentially be transmitted during a human bite if the skin is broken and a blood exchange occurs.
 When a bite or injury occurring in the early childhood setting involves a break in the skin and potential blood exposure, the school will follow the guidelines set forth by the Jackson County Health Department.

 Severe Weather Closing